balefrost/balefrost.github.io/expression_splicing.md

     Expression<Func<T,int>>   substitutionExpr  =  y => y.IntProperty;
     Expression<Func<T, bool>> resultExpr        =  x => intermediateResults.Contains( ${substitutionExpr(x)} );

 That is, the resulting expression is an ordinary expression with embedded references to other `Expression<TDelegate>` instances.
 As the expression tree is being built, we would like the embedded expressions to be expanded and inlined.
 In other words, `${substitutionExpr(x)}` should turn into `x.IntProperty`.
-Therefore, `resultExpr` should be equivalent to `intermediateResults.Contains(x.IntProperty)`, as the Redditor wanted.
+Therefore, `resultExpr` should be equivalent to `intermediateResults.Contains(x.IntProperty)`.

-I don't know the details of what this particular developer needed, but in our case, we wanted the ability to provide different expressions for `substitutionExpr`.
-So we wanted something that could work like this:
+Furthermore, we'd prefer to not need both expression literals to be defined in the same place.
+We'd like to something that could work like this:

     Expression<Func<T, bool>> MakeContainsExpression<T>(
         IQueryable<int> intermediateResults,